KotlinFoundation/kotlinfoundation.github.io/README.md

 <YouComponent>

-A markdown text that will passed inside the YouComponent
+A markdown text that will passed inside the YouComponent \{ text inside curly brackets \}

 </YouComponent>
 ```